cjteclab/yatra/journal.md

 @@learned:neovim
-The **leader key** (also called **mapleader**) is a way of extending the power of VIM's shortcuts by using sequences of keys to perform a command.
+The **leader key** (also called **mapleader**) is a way of extending the power of VIM's keybindings by using sequences of keys to perform a command.
 The default leader key is backslash.
 Most change this to comma.
 It is a way of creating a namespace for commands you want to define.
 Vim already maps most keys and combinations of `Ctrl` + key, so
 \<leader\> is where you (or plugins) can add custom behavior.
 E.G.: For example,